UCB-Econ-148/sp23/syllabus.md

 We will be using several websites this semester.
 Here's what they're all used for:

-- [Course Website](http://data94.org): where all content will be posted.
+- [Course Website](http://ucb-econ-148.github.io): where all content will be posted.
-- [Ed](https://edstem.org/us/courses/3251/discussion/): discussion forum where all announcements will be sent, and where all student-staff and student-student communication will occur.
-Also where Quick Checks are hosted and submitted.
+- [Ed](https://edstem.org/): discussion forum where all announcements will be sent, and where all student-staff and student-student communication will occur.
 - [DataHub](http://datahub.berkeley.edu): where all assignments will be hosted.
 (You will not usually have to navigate here manually; assignment links on the course homepage bring you to the right place automatically.)
-- [Gradescope](https://www.gradescope.com/courses/166696): where all homeworks are submitted and all grades live.
+- [Gradescope](https://www.gradescope.com/): where all homeworks are submitted and all grades live.
 (Not bCourses! 🙅)

 ---